Ne-Lexa/php-zip/README.md

 - Output the modified archive as a string or output to the browser without saving the result to disk.
 - Support archive comment and entries comments.
 - Get info of zip entries.
-- Support zip password for PHP < 5.6.0 (`\ZipArchive` required this version), include update and remove password.
+- Support zip password for PHP 5.5, include update and remove password.
 - Support encryption method `Traditional PKWARE Encryption (ZipCrypto)` and `WinZIP AES Encryption`.
 - Support `ZIP64` (size > 4 GiB or files > 65535 in a .ZIP archive).
 - Support archive alignment functional [`zipalign`](https://developer.android.com/studio/command-line/zipalign.html).